wp-plugins/qlikview-syntax-highlighter/readme.txt

 == Screenshots ==

-1. An example section of QlikView script showing the syntax highlighting provided by this plugin.
+1. An example section of QlikView code showing the syntax highlighting provided by this plugin.
 2. Includes a support for adding shortcode via the WordPress visual post/page editor.

 == Changelog ==
 = 1.0 =
-* General code improvements.
+* General code performance improvements.
 * Corrected issue with $() variable use within a load statement not being highlighted correctly.
 * Corrected issue with nesting of interpretation functions (those ending with a #) and those functions for which a keyword exists with the same name.
+* Added field name highlighting within expressions.
+* Added field name highlighting within most places within script
+* Added identification of total modifiers, set analysis elements and load statement sources to improve nesting control.

 = 0.2 =
 * Added support for highlighting QlikView expressions